WebDev-CCO4001-20/WebDevelopment/Chapter-6-Javascript/Exercises/README.md

 Create a simple tip calculator.
 You tip calculator must include:

 * A field for the user to enter their bill amount;
-* A field for the user to enter their tip amount (in %)
+* A field for the user to enter their desired tip percentage (in %, e.g. 10)
-* A button that when clicked, displays "Tip:" + the tip amount.
+* A button that when clicked, makes the final tip amount appear.
 * You must include index.html, style.css and index.js files.
-* Comments throughout every file explaining each part of your code.
+* Comments throughout every file.
 * Buttons should include hover effects, and fields should clearly "focus" when in use.
 * Clean and professional creative styling.